 … even with talent, knowledge makes a slow entrance.
 To learn thoroughly is an undertaking that calls for perseverance.
 [CWL 3, 186/210]

-One can speculate that it was a 5-year struggle for McShane because a) though well-versed in the methods and subtleties of mathematics and physics, he had never before studied the distinct science of economics, b) it was not only necessary to grapple with and grasp the concepts and relations, but also to put them into a large historical context for contrast and comparison, c) he had to verify the scientificness of Lonergan’s system, d) he had to attend to many other subjects of interest, and he simply did not have adequate time.
+One can speculate that it was a 5-year struggle for McShane because a) though well-versed in the methods and subtleties of mathematics and physics, he had never before studied the distinct science of economics, b) it was not only necessary to grapple with and grasp the concepts and relations, but also to put them into a large historical context for contrast and comparison, c) he had to verify the scientificness of Lonergan’s system, d) he had to attend to many other subjects of interest, and thus he simply did not have adequate time.
 McShane did a lot of primary research, interpretation, history, and comparison for the rest of us, and he made it all easier for us.

 Of greater difficulty and taking a longer time than would be available in high school would be the understanding of Functional Macroeconomic Dynamics’ foundation in scientific method, mathematics, and physics.
 Lonergan used clues from math and the sciences to ensure that his macroeconomic dynamics is scientific and fully explanatory.
 Further, it would be necessary to understand how Functional Macroeconomc Dynamics sublates the inadequate theories of oracular academic economists.